alexandrebaux/phenotype/README.md

-# Phenotype.js
+# Phenotype

-phenotype.js is a simple optimization function based on a genetic algorithm.
+phenotype is a simple optimization function based on a genetic algorithm.

 ## Example